NuLink-network/nulink-sdk/docs/README.md

 }
 ```

+### <a id="ApproveData">Alice approves Bob's request to use the file</a>
-6.Alice is moved by Bob's persistence and after much consideration, she finally agrees to Bob's usage request.Since we need to send approval transactions to the current blockchain network, we first need to assess the gas fees as well as the service fees for requesting others' usage.
+1.Alice is moved by Bob's persistence and after much consideration, she finally agrees to Bob's usage request.Since we need to send approval transactions to the current blockchain network, we first need to assess the gas fees as well as the service fees for requesting others' usage.

 ```javascript
 //Alice receives Bob's file usage request again